Consider what life would be if we only did what we know, what we were already good at or what we currently liked. We would never grow.

 I am a finance professional with a focus on international projects and emerging markets.
 My inspiration to launch SKI Charities in 2010 followed the Great Recession.
 The finance industry was rightly scrutinized at the time, but I knew finance could also be used to support and empower people in the most isolated parts of our world.

 Without having some knowledge of your temporary limits, there is always a chance of pushing yourself too far too fast.
-The entrepreneurial path is full of challenges and at its core is about a person’s appetite for remaining outside the comfort zone.
-To leave the stability of a day job, you must be ready with a professional network and financial situation where two or three years of limited income and fitful progress are the norm.
+The entrepreneurial path is full of challenges and at its core is about a person’s appetite for being comfortable with being uncomfortable.
+To leave the stability of a day job, you must be ready with a professional network and prepared for the associated professional difficulties.
 But the most important factor is a very personal one: There comes a time when you are ready to take responsibility for making your ideas into a reality.

-The landscape of career paths has been affected so much by technology that what you did last year is completely antiquated by what’s being done this year.
-I’ve had to learn and re-learn how to deliver the highest-quality products and services to my clients over and over again.
+The landscape of career paths has been affected so much by technology.
+I’ve had to learn and relearn how to deliver the highest-quality products and services to my clients over and over again.
 This has made me realize that I must dedicate myself to becoming a lifelong student of my craft.

 I got too comfortable as a visual artist.
-As with any entrepreneur who eventually reaches the summit and needs a bigger mountain to climb, I entered the acting arena as a voice-artist, evolving into a film and TV actor, commercial model, motivational speaker and event host.
+As with any entrepreneur who eventually reaches the summit and needs a bigger mountain to climb, I entered the acting arena as a voice artist, evolving into a film and TV actor, commercial model, motivational speaker and event host.
 I grew up saying I would likely never do those things.
-As the story unfolds, I discovered that I love the artistry behind storytelling with your voice and body even more than I do with visual art alone.
+As my story unfolded, I discovered that I love the artistry behind storytelling with your voice and body even more than I do with visual art alone.

 If you are fearful of change, eliminate all intellectualization of what will or won’t happen and take action immediately.
-Action cures fear and motion creates emotion.
+Action helps you overcome fear and motion creates emotion.
 You are important.
 Think and believe that you are an important person with important goals.
 Believe and visualize yourself achieving those goals.
 Do this every single day.
-In most industries 90 percent fail or give up right before they reach what they’re striving for.
 Be enthusiastic about your goals and never consider the thought of giving up.
 You owe it to your future self.

 This article originally appeared in the November/December 2019 issue of SUCCESS magazine and was updated July 2023.
 Photo by FXQuadro/Shutterstock